 Planning Tip: If the only income received during the year was Social Security or Railroad Retirement benefits, the benefits are generally not taxable.
-Taxpayers should consider taking taxable IRA distributions and/or doing Roth conversions.
+You should consider the consequences of taking taxable IRA distributions and/or doing Roth conversions.
 Careful planning must be made to not take too large of a distribution so as to cause Social Security or Railroad Retirement benefits to be taxable.